High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Introduction

 In summary, the neighborhood selection approach yields at least three benefits.
-First, it allows us to define functional graphical models directly from the conditional covariance and does not require the notion of a precision operator.
+First, it allows us to define functional graphical models directly from the conditional distribution and does not require the notion of a precision operator.
 As a result, we can estimate the graph structure even from infinite dimensional data, rather than restricting the data to finite dimensional functions.
 Second, by estimating the neighborhood of each node separately, we have increased flexibility in choosing the function basis used to represent the random functions, and tailoring the function basis for the specific task at hand results in empirically better estimation results.
 Finally, when estimating the neighborhood of a node, we only need to handle $p$ individual $M \times M$ matrices.
-These neighborhood estimation procedures can be done in parallel, leading to a highly efficient estimation procedure.
+These neighborhood estimation procedures can be performed in parallel, leading to a highly efficient estimation procedure.
 In comparison, fglasso \citep{Qiao2015Functional} needs to estimate a $pM \times pM$ matrix, which is computationally much more expensive.
-We demonstrate the practical value of our neighborhood selection method on the motivating fMRI data set.
+We demonstrate the practical value of our neighborhood selection method on the motivating ADHD fMRI data set, and also on another ASD fMRI data set.